Martin Manzano

 Eligibility

-These fellowships and related benefits (see below) are available to in-person and online degree-seeking students at the Middlebury Institute.
+These fellowships and related benefits (see below) are available to in-person and online Middlebury Institute students who meet all of the following criteria:

 The fellowship is only available to students who did not previously participate in the program.